tgschindler1/final_project/README.md

   -Returns a copy of the private die data frame.

-class Game(builtins.object)
- |  Game(dice)
+## class Game(dice)

- |
- |  A game consists of rolling of one or more similar dice (Die objects)
- |  one or more times.
+   A game consists of rolling of one or more similar dice (Die objects) one or more times.

- |
- |  Game objects have a behavior to play a game, i.e. to roll all of the
- |  dice a given number of times.
+   Game objects have a behavior to play a game, i.e. to roll all of the dice a given number of times.

- |
- |  Game objects only keep the results of their most recent play.
+   Game objects only keep the results of their most recent play.

- |
- |  Methods defined here:
+   Methods defined here:

- |
- |  __init__(self, dice)
+   **__init__(self, dice)**

- |      Each game is initialized with a Python list that contains one or
+ Each game is initialized with a Python list that contains one or more dice.

- |      more dice.
- |
- |  play(self, rolls)
+   **play(self, rolls)**

- |      Takes an integer parameter to specify how many times the dice should
+ Takes an integer parameter to specify how many times the dice should be rolled.

- |      be rolled.
- |
- |      Saves the result of the play to a private data frame.
+ Saves the result of the play to a private data frame.

- |
- |  show(self, form='wide')
+   **show(self, form='wide')**

- |      Returns a copy of the private play data frame
+ Returns a copy of the private play data frame

- |
- |      Takes a parameter to return the data frame in narrow or wide form
- |      which defaults to wide form.
+ Takes a parameter to return the data frame in narrow or wide form which defaults to wide form.

 class Analyzer(builtins.object)
  |  Analyzer(game)